Fish-MIP/FishMIP2.0_OSP/README.md

 File names consist of a series of identifier, separated by underscores.
 Things to note:

 -   Report one variable per file.

 -   In filenames, use lowercase letters only.

 -   Use underscore (\_) to separate identifiers.

 -   Variable names consist of a single word without hyphens or underscores.

 -   Use hyphens (-) to separate strings within an identifier, e.g. in a model name.

 -   Data model is NETCDF4_CLASSIC with minimum compression level of 5.

 -   NetCDF file extension is .nc.

-- The relative time axis’ reference date is days since 1841-1-1 00:00:00 if the output covers the spin-up and transition period (1841-1960) or days since 1901-1-1 00:00:00 if the output covers the experiment period (1961-2010).
+-   UPDATE FOR 3B: The relative time axis' reference date is days since 1841-1-1 00:00:00 if the output covers the spin-up and transition period (1841-1960) or days since 1901-1-1 00:00:00 if the output covers the experiment period (1961-2010).
 We have provided .csv files to be used for the time dimension in creating NetCDF files based on the 365 days calendar.
 Please see time_axix_spinup.csv and time_axis_experiment.csv in this repository.
 The script time_axis.r was used to create these files.

 ### Name pattern of output files: